Community Mental Health Clinic

 Family Support Program

 We believe many youth in the child welfare and behavioral health system could remain in their homes if they had access to timely and effective family-focused supports.
 The goal of our Family Support Program is to prevent youth from needing out-of-home placements by providing intensive case management, respite care, and parent-to-parent mentoring services.
 This program can also help youth successfully transition back home following an out-of-home placement.
+Learn more about our Family Support Program.

-School-Based Case Management Program
+School Case Management Program

 To support children and their caregivers throughout our community who need mental health services, we provide a strengths-based service within local schools.
 Our case managers work closely with each student in the program—as well as the student’s family and their school team—to implement an individualized care plan that supports the child and the family’s needs.
 Our case managers also help these children and families access medical, social, educational, and other services necessary for appropriate care and treatment.
+Learn more about our School Case Management Program.

 Our team of licensed therapists specializes in evidence-based trauma-focused therapy, and we’re passionate about supporting you and your family in your healing journey.
 The following therapists at Nexus-PATH Family Healing are currently accepting new patients: